Betrayer Beware A Tale Before Christmas

 Thanks to Wikipedia and Entrepreneur magazine and other online sources but the REAL INSPIRATION for this post is someone who previously was thought to have integrity.
 This person has broken trust.
 They shall remain nameless but their misappropriation and stealing, who they are and how they operate in business and as a person has dropped to the lowest of low levels.
 This person has violated the most simple of duties: The Duty of Loyalty prohibits an employee from competing against an employer while employed.

 We tip our hat to the person who has been the victim of this type of stealing and who has acted with diplomacy and aplomb.
-Rising up to true Relationship Riches under the circumstances.
-Here is a great example to follow if you/your company ever finds yourself in this situation and you want to reach out to your clients.
-Name is the betrayer, Program is the product/service, Company is well, company.
-Feel free to replace and modify.
+Here is a great example to follow if you/your company ever finds yourself in this situation.
+Name is the betrayer, Program is the product/service, Company is well, company and feel free to replace and modify.

-When Name and I started together, he committed to Program for X years.
-He kept his agreement, and has done an incredible job working here at Company.
+When Name and I started together, he committed to Program for two years.
+He kept his agreement, and has done an incredible job coaching here at Company.

 Name and I have been talking about moving in different directions.